My Podcast Playlist

 Bay Vista Baptist Church

 David French and Sarah Isgur look at the intersection of current news, the law, and culture.
 Both of them have legal training; David served as a military attorney, and Sarah has worked in many different (and interesting) places.
 Their analysis is spot-on, and their on-air conversations are a blast.
-Episodes have been publishing on Mondays and run just over an hour.
+Episodes are release on Mondays and Thursdays, and run just over an hour.

 The Way I Heard It

 Mike Rowe hosts this podcast “for the curious mind with a short attention span.”
 He researches and presents an unfamiliar story about a familiar person or organization, much in the way Paul Harvey used to do with his The Rest of the Story radio broadcasts.
-Episodes publish on Tuesday and - with intro, ads, and story - run about 10 minutes.
+During the pandemic, he expanded his format to include interviews with interesting guests, but you'll need a longer attention span.
+Episodes publish on Tuesday and run between 1 and 1½ hours.

 Carl Franklin and Richard Campbell host this podcast about Microsoft's .NET Framework, Azure, and related technologies, although no technology stack is off-topic.
 They typically interview someone and dig in deep on a particular topic, and they often record several interviews at conferences, getting way more in-person interviews than they otherwise would have.
 Episodes publish on Tuesday and run 50-60 minutes.